The Nest

 Once again, this hinges on whether or not the seller has hired a real estate agent to help them sell the house.

-If they didn’t, then they received the offer directly.
-The request gets handed to the agent if they hire a real estate agent, and the agent then goes overnegotiate an offer in nyc the offer with the seller.
+If they didn’t, they received the offer directly.
+If they hire a real estate agent, the request is handed to the agent, who then reviewsnegotiate an offer in nyc the offer with the seller.

-If no agents are involved in the real estate sale process, the buyer puts together their offer and hands it directly to the seller.
+If no agents are involved in the real estate sale process, the buyer prepares their own offer and presents it directly to the seller.
 However, this is exceedingly unwise and inadvisable for all parties involved.

 2. What Happens If A Single Agent Represents The Buyer And Seller?

-The agent will help the buyer create an offer if this is the case.
-Then, once the offer is complete, they’ll send it directly to the seller to review it together.
-If you don’t have a buyer’s agent, you can submit your offer directly to the listing agent, who can represent you and the seller under a dual agency.
+If this is the case, the agent will assist the buyer in creating an offer.
+Once the offer is complete, they’ll send it directly to the seller for review.
+If you don’t have a buyer’s agent, you can submit your offer directly to the listing agent, who can represent both you and the seller under a dual agency arrangement.

 3. How Does Your Agent deliver an Offer letter to the seller?

 In most other transactions, you can make a verbal offer.
 However, in real estate, that’s not the case.
-A real estate offer must be in writing as it involves much more than verbally settling on a price.
-Your offer will outline how you want the entire buying process to go.
+A real estate offer must be in writing, involving much more than verbally settling a price.
+Your offer will outline how you envision the entire buying process unfolding.

 There are two primary ways the selling party gets offers on the house.
-Traditionally, the best way to do it is to hand it directly into the seller’s (or seller agent’s) hands.
+Traditionally, the best way to do it is to hand it directly to the seller (or the seller’s agent).
 However, it’s not unusual for people to send buying offers via email.
-Generally speaking, it’s best to have a backup and a second physical copy before you hand it to a seller.
+Generally speaking, it’s best to have a backup and a second physical copy before handing it over to a seller.

 This way, you both can reference it at the same time.
-Besides, it’s suitable for security purposes, too.
+It’s also suitable for security purposes.

 4. What’s In A Buyer Offer?